 The Central American Group: Well, now that you saw the medical device business in Costa Rica progress over the years, did you see an impact, or have you seen an impact in recent months as a result of what’s going on with the virus pandemic that everybody in the world is dealing with now?

-Irene Pacheco: I’ll say that we’re a very small country, but we’re very open to the economy.
+Irene Pacheco: We’re a very small country, but we’re very open to the economy.
 Because of that, we cannot depend on what we produce and sell here.
 We need to open our borders to sell to other countries.
 That’s what has made Costa Rica very successful.
 Today, we have 15 free trade agreements that will give the companies that operate in Costa Rica preferential access to those markets.
 We also have 58 trade partners globally.
 This basically translates into companies having the possibility to sell with preferential rates and preferential access to two-thirds of the world’s population.
 That has been a very well-received benefit of locating in Costa Rica.
 Also, Asia has been a market that has gained importance for Costa Rica.
-The US, of course, continues to be our number one trade partner because of natural reasons.
-We’re very close to them and historically has been one of those destinations to where companies export.
+The US, of course, continues to be our number one trade partner for natural reasons.
+We’re very close to them and historically have been one of those destinations to where companies export.
 But more recently, Asia has been very, very important for the medical device manufacturing industry in Costa Rica.

 Carolina Sanchez: Well, that’s a very interesting question, and that’s something that it’s always very attractive to companies.
-Yes, talent is our main competitive advantage let’s say.
+Yes, talent is our main competitive advantage, let’s say.
 You have to know that Costa Rica doesn’t have an army.
 So, all of those resources are allocated to health and education.

-The Central American Group: Another point that I think we would be remiss if we didn’t cover, you know, Costa Rica, in addition to having a good workforce and a bilingual workforce also has a very attractive program through its free zone entities that are located throughout the country.
+The Central American Group: Another point that I think we would be remiss if we didn’t cover, you know, Costa Rica, in addition to having a good workforce and a bilingual workforce, also has a very attractive program through its free zone entities that are located throughout the country.
 Could you tell us a little bit about the benefits companies in the medical device manufacturing industry in Costa Rica enjoy when they locate in a free zone?

 The Central American Group: Well, that will motivate companies to come and speak with you about potential situations in which their companies can set up in a free zone.
 Now to wrap it up, what do you think is unique about Costa Rica and its Medtech industry?

 Carolina Sanchez: Well, we have already covered some of the aspects that make us unique, but one that we didn’t mention, and it’s quite important, is that we have a very robust supplier base.
 We have the OEMs or the original equipment manufacturers, which are the companies that will produce the devices they will see in the hospitals.
 The Boston Scientifics, the ICU Medical’s, and all of those companies.
 We also have more than 60 suppliers that can support these companies with different components and different capabilities.
 For example, we have contract manufacturers, which are companies that can work with a product from prototyping to full development on behalf of the owner of the patents or the developer of the product.
-In the medical device manufacturing industry in Costa Rica, we also have companies that provide machining, tooling, extrusion molding, and heat treating, as well as the required cleaning supplies.
+In the medical device manufacturing industry in Costa Rica, we also have companies that provide machining, tooling, extrusion molding, heat treatment, and the required cleaning supplies.
 So, all of that it’s very important for this industry.
 You are basically a call away from your suppliers, and that’s very, very important for all of them.